codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 I would include the source code here, but unfortunately, that repository does not have a license.

 Python cryptography module is not included in the python standard library, it has to be installed as a dependency.
-Because I don't want to deal with python runtime and external dependencies I wrote my decryptor in Go.
+Because I don't want to deal with python runtime and external dependencies I wrote my [own][5] decryptor in Go.
 Go binaries are self-contained and require only the kernel to run.

 Side note: Jenkins is using `AES-128-ECB` algorithm which is not included in the Go standard library.
 That algorithm was deliberately excluded from the library in 2009 to discourage people from using it.

-Source code for this tool is [here][5].
+Source code for this tool can be found [here][5].
 To see it in action run job `131-dumping-credentials` using the following Jenkinsfile:

 ```groovy